 Text By: Ryan Cross

 We’ve all been there.
-It’s 90 degrees out, the sun is searing your skin and despite your dedication to the craft, hopping on a mountain bike and grinding up a 20 minute climb is feeling more and more daunting by the second.
+It’s 90 degrees out and the sun is searing your skin.
+Despite your dedication, hopping on a mountain bike and grinding up a climb is feeling more daunting by the second.

-We’re blessed with 4 incredible seasons here in Colorado, and high quality mountain biking to match them, but on those absolutely scorching days it becomes tough to palate the idea of putting on any extra material on my skin.
-Nothing is less inviting than a pair of bulky pads, and until recently, there haven’t been too many brands that have achieved the delicate balance between lightweight temperature regulating pads and effective protection.
+We’re blessed with 4 incredible seasons here in Colorado, and high quality mountain biking to match them.
+However, on those absolutely scorching days it becomes tough to put on any extra material on my skin.
+Nothing is less inviting than a pair of bulky pads.
+Until recently, there haven’t been too many brands that have achieved balance between lightweight temperature regulating pads and effective protection.

-Dakine launched the Slayer pad series in an attempt to do just that, and I had the chance to try these pads out in Colorado’s Western Slope, where sharp jagged rocks are plentiful and the heat of the desert is undeniable.
+Dakine launched the Slayer pad series in an attempt to do just that.
+I had the chance to try these pads out in Colorado’s Western Slope.
+Where jagged rocks are plentiful and the heat of the desert is undeniable.

-Out of the gate, I appreciate the minimalist design of the Slayer pads.
-I take a less is more approach with my clothing (don’t get any funny ideas) and tend to be somewhat particular in choosing soft good materials on the bike, especially on days where heat management will be an issue.
+Out of the gate, I appreciate the minimalist design of the Dakine Slayer pads.
+I take a less is more approach with my clothing (don’t get any funny ideas) and tend to be somewhat particular in choosing soft good materials on the bike.
+Especially on days where heat management will be an issue.
 At first glance, these pads are light.
 Very light.
 The pads felt more like a thicker knee or arm warmer than a bulky pad that I’m accustomed to.

 I appreciate the clean aesthetic of the pads as well.
-As a less bulky protective layer, there isn’t much material jutting out into the air and away from your body, and they tuck underneath your shorts nicely.
+As a less bulky protective layer, there isn’t much material jutting out into the air and away from your body.
+They tuck underneath your shorts nicely.
 Offered in an unassuming black color, they’ll blend in with almost any color shorts and jerseys.

-No two legs and arms are the same, so for a company to try to make a pad that works for all body types in a matter of just a few size offerings is a challenge.
-I was impressed to learn that Dakine offers these pads in 6 different sizes, so there’s undoubtedly a version that would work for most bodies.
+No two legs and arms are the same.
+For a company to try to make a pad that works for all body types is a challenge.
+I was impressed to learn that Dakine offers these pads in 6 different sizes.
+There’s undoubtedly a version that would work for most bodies.

 Knee pads are tricky.
 They’re positioned on a part of the body that’s constantly moving with each pedal stroke and the material elasticity changes as moisture (sweat) is introduced, which usually results in some movement of the pad throughout the ride.
 With somewhat minimal grippy materials on the top or bottom of the pad to hold it in place, the Slayer pads slid down on me and bunched up more than I would have liked, but some basic mid-ride adjustments held it in place.